SAT Practice Tests vs. the Real Test: Key Differences

 According to College Panda, the sections may have different question types as content unfamiliar with when you used the practice SATs.
 These patterns can throw you off guard when taking the official test.

-This chart categorizes the differences of the official SAT by section:
+This chart categorizes the differences between the official SAT by section:

 Reading